nmsohn/openlawnz-parsers/README.md

 ```

 ### Testing
 - When you make a pull request, `yarn test` will automatically start via Github Action.
-To run locally, use `yarn test` in your local terminal
+To run locally, use `yarn test` in your local terminal.

 ## NOTICE